-- 1. The use, storage and disposal of nuclear weapons or products associated with nuclear weapons and nuclear energy, experimental or commercial (except medical applications of nuclear material) or radioactive wastes or nuclear components of any kind. - 2.
+- 1. Any use not specifically allowed in these Regulations. - 2.
+The use, storage and disposal of nuclear weapons or products associated with nuclear weapons and nuclear energy, experimental or commercial (except medical applications of nuclear material) or radioactive wastes or nuclear components of any kind. - 3.
 Junkyards.